 The Electronic Communications Code, which came into force on December 28, 2017 as part of the United Kingdom's Digital Economy Act 2017, governs certain relationships between landowners and operators of electronic communications services, such as cellular towers.
 It gives operators certain rights to install, inspect and maintain electronic communications apparatus including masts, cables and other equipment on land, even where the operator cannot agree with the landowner as to the terms of the rights.
 Among other measures, the Electronic Communications Code restricts the ability of landowners to charge premium prices for the use of their land by basing the consideration paid on the underlying value of the land, not the value attributable to the high public demand for communications services and provides authority to the courts to determine the rent if the parties are unable to come to agreement.
 As a result, our future results may be negatively impacted if a significant number of our leases in the United Kingdom are renegotiated at lower rates.
-Our revenue for the year ended December 31, 2022 and annualized in-place rent as of December 31, 2022 generated by property located in the United Kingdom was approximately 19% and 15%, respectively.
-A material reduction in our revenue and annualized in-place rents in the United Kingdom would have a material adverse impact on our results of operations and financial condition.
+Our revenue for the year ended December 31, 2022 and annualized in-place rent as of December 31, 2022 generated by property located in the United Kingdom would have a material adverse impact on our results of operations and financial condition.